Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

   explained in this chapter](#63-sharing-data-dvc)).
 DVC will not pull the full version history locally by default.
 * If you work on Linux, it will use reflinks by default (which are not supported on Windows) instead of copies.
-This will avoids data duplication between the working directory and the DVC cache.
+This will avoid data duplication between the working directory and the DVC cache.
 [More info on this here.](https://dvc.org/doc/user-guide/data-management/large-dataset-optimization)

+> [!TIP]
+>
+> [See the borg project for a different approach to copying
+> files](https://github.com/borgbackup/borg).
+This software was not selected in
+> this training as its scope is restrained to backing up files, not version
+> control them.

 ## 5.3 Adding external data